prof3ssorSt3v3/mad9011/docs/modules/week1/README.md

 ## Introduction

 Welcome to MAD9011, Mobile Design Fundamentals.
-In this level one design course, we are going to explorer fundamental design concepts and learn the fun and useful tools to help you design graphics and interfaces.
+In level one design course, we are going to explorer fundamental design concepts and learn the fun and useful tools to help you design graphics and interfaces.

 To have a smooth start: